Case for support guidance for churches

 Why a case for support is so important

-Even though some funders providing emergency COVID-19 funding have eased their application requirements, competition for these funds will continue to be intense.
-Your application will need to be persuasive and show how this financial support will make a difference, to help give your application the best chance of success.
+Your grant application will need to be persuasive and show how this financial support will make a difference, to help give your application the best chance of success.

 It is important to create a narrative about your church and its work that inspires potential donors.
 This should also provide detailed information about the specific projects that need funding.

 Your case for support will form the backbone of your approaches to all major donors, funding bodies, and the local community, so it is well worth investing time and resource to get it right.
 It should draw on the voices of key people in your church and be a live document that is regularly updated.

 As a simple guide, you can position your case for support around three basic questions:

 - What is the need?

 - What is the solution?

 - What will the outcome be?

 These questions can be used to create a quick and punchy fundraising message on your donation forms, newsletters, fundraising posters, crowdfunding pages.
 They will also provide the background when you write your detailed case for support.